 - Mood swings

 You can start using an ovulation tracker as soon as you stop your hormonal contraceptive.
-It may take a month or more for your hormones to return to normal and for the LH surge to occur.
-Once your luteinizing hormone returns to normal you can start tracking LH surges as an indicator of ovulation.
+However, it may take a month or more for your hormones to return to normal and for the LH surge to occur.
+Once your luteinizing hormone returns to normal levels, you can start using your body’s LH surge as an indicator of ovulation.

-Understanding how your hormonal birth control affects your fertile window while you are on the pill and after, is an important step to a healthy relationship with your own body.
+Understanding how your hormonal birth control affects your fertile window while you are on the pill, and after stopping it, is an important step toward having a healthy relationship with your body.
 Discussing your birth control options and plans for trying to conceive with your healthcare provider is also a great place to start.